v-braun/aks-jump-starter/README.md

 ## Description
-This Terraform Module bootstraps a AKS (Azure Kubernetes Service) with an installed Traefik Ingress and a public available Traefik Dashboard.
+This Terraform Module bootstraps an AKS (Azure Kubernetes Service) with an installed Traefik Ingress and a public available Traefik Dashboard.

 ## Installation